A carer is somebody who provides unpaid support for someone living at home who couldn't manage without help because they are:

-We recognise the important role which carers take on when they look after a friend or relative and the council has a responsibility to ensure that carers are supported in that role and to have a life outside of this role.
+We recognise the important role which carers take on when they look after a friend or relative, and we have a responsibility to ensure that carers are supported in that role and to have a life outside of this role.

 A young carer is a child or young person under the age of 18, whose life is restricted because of the need to care for someone who is frail or ill, has a disability or mental health condition or is affected by substance misuse.